Labeling Trick: A Theory of Using Graph Neural Networks for Multi-Node Representation Learning: Labeling trick for multi-node representation learning

 \begin{definition} \textbf{(Enclosing subgraph)} Given $(S,\tA)$, the $h$-hop enclosing subgraph $\tA_{(S,h)}$ of $S$ is the subgraph induced from $\tA$ by $\cup_{j\in S} \{i ~|~ d(i,j) \leq h\}$, where $d(i,j)$ is the shortest path distance between nodes $i$ and $j$. \end{definition}

 Then, SEAL applies Double Radius Node Labeling (DRNL) to give an integer label to each node in the enclosing subgraph.
-DRNL assigns different labels to nodes with \textbf{different distances} to both the source and target nodes.
-It works as follows: The source and target nodes are always labeled 1.
-Nodes farther away from the source and target nodes get larger labels (starting from 2).
-For example, nodes with distances 1 and 1 to the source and target nodes will get label 2, and nodes with distances 1 and 2 to the source and target nodes will get label 3.
+DRNL assigns different labels to nodes with \textbf{different distances} to the two end nodes of the link.
+It works as follows: The two end nodes are always labeled 1.
+Nodes farther away from the two end nodes get larger labels (starting from 2).
+For example, nodes with distances $\{1,1\}$ to the two end nodes will get label 2, and nodes with distances $\{1,2\}$ to the two end nodes will get label 3.
 So on and so forth.
 Finally the labeled enclosing subgraph is fed to a GNN to learn the link representation and output the probability of link existence.